Celoka/flight-booking-system/README.md

 - Create a `.env` file, copy the variables in the `.env_sample` in the root directory of the project and set up the configurations according to your system.

-- Ensure to create makemigrations then migrate by running the following commands sequencially:
+- Ensure to makemigrations then migrate by running the following commands sequencially:
 ```
 - python manage.py makemigrations